hmrc/emcs-tfe-create-movement-frontend/README.md

 6) Run the script `./migrate.sh` to run the migrations _(this creates the messages entries and the routes entries - along with a few other things)_

+7) Run the script `./move2section.sh SECTION_NAME` to move the files to the right section (replace SECTION_NAME with a section from controllers/sections).
+   You'll need to manually add `.sections.SECTION_NAME` to package names and import paths in the routes, html files, viewmodels, and controllers.

+8) Manually move routes from `app.routes` to the `conf/SECTION_NAME.routes` file.

-7) Your page is ready to be refactored and enhanced with business rules, content changes and anything else.
+9) Your page is ready to be refactored and enhanced with business rules, content changes and anything else.

-8) **IMPORTANT:**
+10) **IMPORTANT:**
    1) Using the scaffolds to generate tests is not a replacement for writing good tests.
 Please refactor and enhance the default tests with tests which cover extra logic and business rules
    2) Scaffold are here to help us get a head start with simple pages, but do refactor the generated code to improve quality where appropriate
    3) If you find an improvement that could be applied to the Scaffolds update the `g8` template so that this can be used by future Engineers